-Thankfully, the farm-to-table lifestyle isn’t likely to disappear (again) anytime soon.
+Thankfully, the farm-to-table meals lifestyle in Toronto isn’t likely to disappear (again) anytime soon.

-Not only are an increasing number of downtown dwellers starting to grow their own food, Toronto is home to a healthy assortment of restaurants that are committed to serving up nothing but offerings from local growers and producers.
+There are an increasing number of downtown dwellers starting to grow their own food.
+Toronto is home to a healthy assortment of restaurants committed to serving up nothing but offerings from local growers and producers.

 At these spots, you’ll find the best of locally sourced seafood, meats, cheeses, produce, and wine.